aditipanchal121/aditipanchal121/README.md

      passions also lie in technology.
 Finding an intersection between the two has been a goal of mine, so feel free to contact me if you are interested in starting something like this!

-     As described above, I am also really interested in data, and using it to derive interesting patterns and conclusion, and making it accessible.
+     As described above, I am also really interested in data, and using it to derive interesting patterns and conclusions, and making it accessible.
 I love playing around with AI techniques and want to be able to implement algorithms towards a larger project as well.

 - 📫 How to reach me: